How to connect Imonggo to Shopify

 Emergency developer email: email@example.com

-8. The second section, Admin API, is a bit complicated, so please tread carefully.
+7. Then scroll down to the second section, Admin API.
+It is a bit complicated, so please tread carefully.
 You have to copy the API key and the Password and paste them into the E-commerce Integration page in your Imonggo account.

 a.
 Copy the API key in Shopify…